musesum/Tr3/README.md

 -  a flying fader on a mix board,
 - a co-pilot's steering wheel, or
 - the joints on an Human body capture skeleton
+- future hash trees (like Merkle trees) and graphs

 ### Ternaries